Best Lightweight Hiking Shoes 2025

 You might not think twice about which size to choose when it comes to purchasing a new pair of hiking shoes, however, it’s worth bearing in mind that when spending hours walking on a trail, particularly on hot days, feet are likely to swell.

 This is why it’s a good idea to buy hiking footwear at least a half size larger than your everyday shoes.
-I personally prefer to buy hiking shoes that are one whole size larger than my foot size.
+I prefer to buy hiking shoes that are one whole size larger than my foot size.
 Since I started buying bigger shoes I have stopped getting blisters and my feet are less tired at the end of the day.

 If you learn only one thing from the whole article let it be this: Buy hiking shoes one size bigger than your normal shoes.
-Your feet will swell when you are hiking for 6 plus hours.
+Your feet will swell when you are hiking for 6-plus hours.

 You can test whether or not a hiking shoe fits appropriately by loosening the laces, moving your foot forward so that your toes touch the front of the toe box, and then seeing whether you can put your index finger between your heel and the back of the shoe.
 I like to have about at least this amount of room when trying on a shoe.

-This will ensure that as your feet swell, the toes don’t slide forward and hit the toe box on downhill sections of trail.
+This will ensure that as your feet swell, the toes don’t slide forward and hit the toe box on downhill sections of the trail.

 For this reason, it’s safer to buy hiking shoes that are a little big, rather than purchasing ones that are too small and hoping that they stretch out in time.